 Beauty Depends on Content

 If I don’t have a story plot to write about, I cannot just write it beautifully.
 If I don’t know what to say, it would be impossible to say it beautifully.
 There is hence a necessity for some content to exist before it can be expressed in a beautiful form.
 If we examine the question of beauty we will find that we always talk about the beauty of an object.
-In other words, an object must precede the beauty; beauty doesn’t exist by itself.
+In other words, an object must precede beauty; beauty doesn’t exist by itself.

 Thus, we call a painting beautiful, a musical piece stunning, or a book remarkable.
 Beauty is always the property of an object; beauty is never the object by itself.
 All beautiful objects—e.g. books, songs, pictures—have to be defined in the abstract, before beauty is added to them.
 For instance, you can think of writing a travelogue and that idea is the basis of your book.
 The refinement of that idea produces an ordered sequence of descriptions by which the book is detailed.
 Therefore, the idea of a travelogue is the object, while beauty is one of its attributes.
 Similarly, before you can create a picture, you must have a subject—e.g. a landscape—which can be presented aesthetically.
 If you don’t have a subject, attempts to present it beautifully simply results in meaninglessness.

 We can say that a cognitive component precedes aesthetics, or that knowledge is more fundamental than beauty.
 We must first have some ideas which can be presented aesthetically.
 If we don’t have the idea, then beauty too cannot exist.
-This seems a fairly simple idea to most of us, however, it has been undermined in various ways in modern art, leading to the notion that beauty can exist without content, and art can simply be the appreciation of forms which need not be given a meaning.
+This seems a fairly simple idea to most of us, however, it has been undermined in various ways in modern art, leading to the notion that beauty can exist without content, and art can simply be the appreciation of forms that need not be given a meaning.

 The Nature of Modern Art